choderalab/antibody-mutations/README.md

    * Save with respect to low res structure

 ## Extract monomer from 5udc
-0. Load PDB into Chimera
+0. Load PDB into UCSF Chimera
    * File > Open > Select PDB file
 1. Delete all chains for two of the monomers
    * Select > Chain